Kit Tagg Partner Case

 2025

-S&P Global — Enterprise-Wide Digital and AI Reinvention
+Global Intelligence Provider — Enterprise-Wide Digital and AI Reinvention

 CEO-sponsored.
 I defined the enterprise technology and digital strategy spanning customer experience, data fabric, AI go-to-market, agentic architecture, and operating model.
 I built executive alignment across the leadership team and shaped the investment case for a $300M+ annual strategic portfolio.
 I mobilised 15 workstreams for FY26 execution and personally led the value office, enterprise architecture, and agentic enablement workstreams.

 CEO-sponsored.
-I defined the enterprise technology and digital strategy spanning legal case management process reinvention, ERP selection, data lakehouse, front office AI use cases, customer portal, digital identity, cloud hyperscale partnership, and infrastructure outsourcing.
-I built executive alignment across global Managing Partners and shaped the value case that secured a $400M+ multi-year mandate.
-I built the team from 10 to 150+ FTEs and oversaw delivery of a data lakehouse, four live AI use cases across knowledge management and legal drafting, and go-live of a pilot case management platform.
+I defined the enterprise digital strategy spanning legal case management reinvention, ERP selection, data lakehouse, front office AI use cases, customer portal, digital identity, cloud hyperscale partnership, and infrastructure outsourcing.
+I built executive alignment and shaped the value case securing a $400M+ multi-year mandate.
+I scaled the team from 10 to 150+ FTEs and oversaw delivery of a data lakehouse, four live AI use cases across knowledge management and legal drafting, and go-live of a pilot case management platform.

 The Four Lenses